JoelBosch90/product-in-perspective/README.md

 ## Product in perspective

 # Using the correct version of Node
-Before you begin, make sure you use that the Node Package Manager (npm) uses the correct version of Node.
+Before you begin, make sure that you use the Node Package Manager (npm) uses the correct version of Node.
 We're using version 16.0.0.
-`nvm use 16.0.0`
+`nvm use 16`

 # Building the app
 After any change to the src folder, you can run the following command to